 Food and drink

-A Steripen: I use the Steripen Adventurer and you can get hold of it on Amazon or REI and you can read my in-depth review of it here.
-The Grayl is another option (also available on REI), although I didn’t like it as much as the Steripen.
+A Steripen: I use the Steripen Adventurer and you can get hold of it on Amazon and REI and you can read my in-depth review of it here.
+The Grayl is available on Amazon (and on REI), although I didn’t like it as much as the Steripen.